Search

 Things to do during a layover at YUL

-If you’re connecting domestically, you can stop at my favourite YUL restaurant, Bistrot Montréal-Trudeau, near gate 1.
+If you’re connecting on a domestic or international flight, stop by my favourite YUL restaurant, Bistrot Montréal-Trudeau, near gate 48 or gate 59 in the international area.
 This little bistro is all about French and Quebecois comfort food, like poutine and croque monsieur.
-Heading to the US, the dining options are a bit more limited, especially for local flavours, but I like the French pastries at Brioche Dorée and you can get a nice cup of coffee here too.
+The options are a bit more limited in the US departures area, but I like the French pastries at Brioche Dorée and you can get a nice cup of coffee here too.

 Because YUL is so close to Atwater Market (about a 15–20-minute drive), this is also a great option for a fun bite if you have time to leave the airport.
 I love snacking on local charcuterie and Quebecoise cheeses here, but I only recommend doing this if you’re not travelling to the States, in case there are any delays with border control (unless your layover is at least four hours).

 It’s also possible to visit Old Montréal with a long enough layover.
-It can take about half an hour each way, so budget at least an hour just for commuting.
+Budget plenty of time for travel, as traffic can vary.
 But the European charm of this neighbourhood’s historic architecture and cobblestone streets is worth the visit if you can make it.
-Similarly, I don’t recommend this for those travelling onward to the US, unless you have at least four hours and make a brief tour.
+Again, I wouldn’t risk this if you’re heading to the US, unless you have over four hours to spare for a quick tour.

 Lockers and storage at YUL

 Unlike most airports today, I love that Montréal-Trudeau still offers a storage option.
-There are no lockers, but there’s a cloakroom service on the arrivals level by doors 21 and 23.
-You can leave anything from an envelope to a large suitcase for varying daily rates, with discounts for extended weeks.
-Keep in mind that you must show a departure boarding pass or departure flight confirmation in order to check any items.
+There are no lockers, but there’s a cloakroom service on the arrivals level between doors 21 and 23.
+You can leave anything from a small envelope to a large suitcase for a fee.
+Just remember, you’ll need to show a valid photo ID and a departure boarding pass or flight confirmation to check any items.

 Weather delays at YUL

-Montréal is known for harsh winters and heavy snowfalls, so it’s wise to be mindful of scheduling connections here in winter.
+Montréal is known for harsh winters and heavy snowfalls, so it’s wise to be mindful of scheduling connections here in the colder months.
 While they’re well-equipped to handle their local conditions, there are still a fair share of delays and cancellations related to winter weather.
 I try to avoid connecting through here in colder months if airports in less snow-severe cities are available.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.